moneyphp/money/doc/features/currencies.rst

     $currencies->contains(new Currency('USD')); // returns boolean whether USD is available in this repository (false)
     $currencies->subunitFor(new Currency('XBT')); // returns the subunit for the Bitcoin (8)

-ArrayCurrencies
+CurrencyList
 -----------------

-The ArrayCurrencies class provides a way for the developer to instantiate his own custom currencies.
+The CurrencyList class provides a way for the developer to instantiate his own custom currencies.
 When initializing this class the developer must pass as argument an array containing his currencies.
 This array must have a specific form as shown at the example below.